danieleongari/calc_pe/README.md

-# How to calculate the Parasitic Energy
+# Compute the Parasitic Energy for CO2 separation

 ### Installation